OscarTopliss/website/content/academic-projects/cryptographic-system/_index.md

 The coursework focused on **system design**, in particular the selection, justification and implementation of **cryptographic mechanisms**.
-The project was built with a \textbf{server-client} model, using two seperate programs.
+The project was built with a **server-client** model, using two separate programs.

 ## System Design
 ### Considerations